Court of appeals assesses Trump's case for withholding cases - ExBulletin

 The National Archives said the files Trump wants to block include presidential newspapers, visitor logs, drafts of speeches, handwritten notes regarding the events of January 6 from the files of former chief of staff Mark Meadows and a draft decree on the subject of electoral integrity.

 Compared to U.S. District Judge Tanya Chutkan, whose ruling Trump is challenging, the three appeals court judges spent relatively little time assessing the significance of the documents themselves.
-Instead, they focused most of the hearing on Tuesday on what role federal courts should play when an incumbent president and a former president disagree over the former’s administration records.
+Instead, they focused most of the hearing on Tuesday on what role federal courts should play when an incumbent president and a former president disagree over the old administration’s records.

 The judges sharply questioned both sides and challenged them with what-if scenarios.